 - From the sublime to the, um, not so.
 Here's how Terminator should have ended.
 (Via Geeks are Sexy)

 - Wonder if Bruce Schneier knows about this?

 - Peace Frog is a Japanese motorcycle shop (manufacturer? customizer? hard to tell) which has assembled what appears to be a Royal Enfield with an Indian badge.
 Gotta love the minimalism; I'd ride one.

-- Speaking of bicycles (well, sort of) here's a lush new (to me) online-only cycling publication called The Ride (big honkin' PDF).
-It's mostly a series of one page essays written mostly by people unfamiliar to me, although Greg LeMond does recollect The Time Trial (surely you don't have to ask).
+- Speaking of bicycles (well, sort of) here's a lush new (to me) online-only cycling publication called The Ride.
+Volume 1 is a big PDF and is mostly a series of one page essays written mostly by people unfamiliar to me, although Greg LeMond does recollect The Time Trial (surely you don't have to ask).